aimat-lab/AutoSlurm/README.md

 `AutoSlurm` automatically generates slurm job scripts based on reusable templates and starts them for you.
 This includes support for multi-task multi-GPU jobs, automatic creation of infinite chain jobs, and hyperparameter sweeps.

-A large number of ready-to-use templates for all major HPC clusters at KIT and beyond exist, such that you can immediately start throwing compute at your problems without writing boring job scripts yourself.
+The available default templates focus on HPC clusters available at the Karlsruhe Institute of Technology and beyond, but creating templates for other HPC clusters is straightforward.

-🚀 **Note:** If things do not work as expected, if you have questions, or if you have ideas for new features, please let me (Henrik) know.
+🚀 **Note:** If things do not work as expected, if you have questions, or if you have ideas for new features, please add an issue to the repository!

 ## Setup